klmnblzs/piano-tiles-bot/README.md

-# piano-tiles-bot
+# A bot for piano tiles.
-This bot was made for educational purposes only.
-Use it as you wish.
+To use this, you should define the coordinates manually by using the built-in "mouse pointer".